mayur-tarwade/Tableau-Projects/README.md

 - Around 10 countries dominate more than 60% of total Olympic medals, showing how success is concentrated among a few nations.

 ### Gender Participation Trends
-	1896–1900: Almost no women athletes.
+- 1896–1900: Almost no women athletes.
-	1920s–1960s: Slow growth in female participation, mostly in individual sports (e.g., athletics, gymnastics).
+- 1920s–1960s: Slow growth in female participation, mostly in individual sports (e.g., athletics, gymnastics).
-	1970s onwards: Rapid increase, as more women’s events were added.
+- 1970s onwards: Rapid increase, as more women’s events were added.
-	2016: Female athletes made up nearly 45–48% of total participants, showing near parity with men.
+- 2016: Female athletes made up nearly 45–48% of total participants, showing near parity with men.

  ### Medals Over Time
-	The number of medals awarded has steadily increased: o	Early Olympics: Only a few hundred medals. o	By 2016: Several thousand medals across 52 sports.
+- The number of medals awarded has steadily increased: o	Early Olympics: Only a few hundred medals. o	By 2016: Several thousand medals across 52 sports.
-	Growth is driven by the addition of new sports (e.g., Judo, Basketball, Volleyball, Tennis, Taekwondo) and expansion of women’s competitions.
+- Growth is driven by the addition of new sports (e.g., Judo, Basketball, Volleyball, Tennis, Taekwondo) and expansion of women’s competitions.

 ### Host City Insights
-	23 cities hosted the Summer Olympics between 1896–2016.
+- 23 cities hosted the Summer Olympics between 1896–2016.
-	Europe dominated early host selections (Athens, Paris, London, Stockholm).
+- Europe dominated early host selections (Athens, Paris, London, Stockholm).
-	Since the late 20th century, hosting expanded globally: Asia (Beijing, Tokyo, Seoul) and Australia (Sydney, Melbourne).
+- Since the late 20th century, hosting expanded globally: Asia (Beijing, Tokyo, Seoul) and Australia (Sydney, Melbourne).
-	Hosting the Olympics often coincides with a spike in medal counts for the host country, a phenomenon called the “home advantage
+Hosting the Olympics often coincides with a spike in medal counts for the host country, a phenomenon called the “home advantage

 ### Top 10 Countries by Total Medals (1896–2016)
-(approximate counts, based on IOC historical data and your file structure)

-### Rank	Country	Total Medals	Share of All Medals
+Rank	Country	Total Medals	Share of All Medals

 1️⃣	USA	~5,000	~15%
 2️⃣	Russia/USSR	~2,500	~8%